ginguan/ginguan/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-YingjinGuan-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yingjinguan)

-**I have graduated for Master of Computer Science since August 2020 and I am currently working as a full stack developer.
+**I have graduated for Master of Computer Science since August 2020 and I am currently working as a software engineer.
 I have been working on developing the enterprise platform including web and mobile applications that helps workplace managements.
 I mainly focus on full stack applications, and have established different applications using JS Frameworks and databases within a group or individually.
 I have experience working with Agile software development methodology and test driven development**

 **You can contact me at: 📫 .**